ABOUT THE VETERAN CHILD CARE SUBSIDY PROGRAM

 - Your child must qualify.
 Your children are eligible to be enrolled with a childcare provider through the VA Child Care Subsidy Program up to 13 years of age.
 Children with disabilities are eligible for the program until they reach 18 years of age.

 How do you apply for the VA Child Care Subsidy Program?

-The application form itself is Form OPM 1643.
-This is downloadable so you can fill it out by hand.
-Alternatively, type directly into the form online and then print it out.
-You must fill out all required parts of the application form.
-If you submit an incomplete application, it is not processed, and the form is returned to you.
-Details you must provide on the application form include:
+You must complete all required parts of the application form.
+If you submit an incomplete application, it is not processed, and you will generally need to submit it again.
+Details you must provide on the application form may include: